-A few years later, in Redwood National Park, a Druid was taking her vigil for the 3rd Order.
+A few years later, in Redwood National Park, a Druid was taking her vigil for the 3rd Degree.
 This is her account:

 It must have been three AM at least, and I was having trouble staying awake.
 Suddenly, I heard a noise from what seemed to be a few yards from my campsite.
 I sat quietly, my entire attention riveted towards the source of the sound – a “fairy ring” that I had purposely camped close to.
 I thought I could see antlers between the great trees, both in the shadow and in the light of the Full Moon.
 I heard a rustle in the trees, and then a voice: “Ceridwen, daughter of the Goddess, are you here?”
 It was a male voice – a human male voice.
 Was I tripping?
 I heard it again: “Ceridwen, daughter of the Goddess, are you here?”
 A voice inside my head, my spirit guide I believe, nudged me to answer, but I was too awe-struck.
 Once more the God inquired: “Ceridwen, daughter of the Goddess, are you here?”
 Finally I said, “I am here, Lord!”
-And out of the fairy ring, a mystical portal, appeared a tall man, clad only in wode.
+And out of the fairy ring, a mystical portal, appeared a tall naked man.
+Naked except for some jewelry, and covered in wode.
 A living snake hung around his neck like a chain.
 But most remarkably, he had antlers!

 “I am called Dalon Ap Landu!,” he said.
 “I am patron of those Druids called to the Priesthood.”
 “I know who you are Lord,” I said, my heart pounding in my chest.
 “Thank you for attending my vigil.”
 “It is my pleasure my lady,” said the God, “I have a message for you, and I have someone I want you to meet.”
 “A message, m’lord?,” I said, wanting to give all due respect.
 “Yes, m’lady,” said Dalon, “But first you must meet my friend.”